noirb/FuLBLINKy/README.md

 In other words: a vector field visualizer focused on 3D fluid data, with an interface to allow you to visualize results directly from a simulator.
 Out-of-the box, we currently support visualization of arbitrary vector field data from legacy .vtk files, as well as direct visualization from a small LBM fluid simulator.
 The project supports both Linux and Windows, and may see OSX support in the future if there's interest.

-Our primary goal is to make your fluid visualization tasks easier and more intuitive.
+Our primary goal is to someday make your fluid visualization tasks easier and more intuitive.

 # Build Dependencies
   - GLFW3      (http://www.glfw.org/)